scala/scala-lang/news/_posts/2016-11-03-release-notes-2.12.0.md

 The language specification has the [full list of requirements for SAM conversion](http://www.scala-lang.org/files/archive/spec/2.12/06-expressions.html#sam-conversion).

 With the use of default methods, Scala's built-in `FunctionN` traits are compiled to SAM interfaces.
-This allows creating Scala functions from Java using Java's lambda syntax:
+This allows creating Scala functions from Java using Java's own lambda syntax:

     public class A {
       scala.Function1<String, String> f = s -> s.trim();